Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "I’m in the faction who refuse to deny the evidence," Ukusevi said firmly.
 "You are here, the Hunters were never any kind of divine agent… whatever that means for the Almighty and for us, we’ll sort that out."

 "Yeah.
-That’s...not a great place to be," the big man commented.
+That’s... not a great place to be," the big man commented.
 "If I had time, I’d maybe share some stories my people have about that sort of thing.
 But I don’t.
 I need to learn about your world as it’s *supposed* to be, so that we have some idea of what kind of help we can offer."

 "We haven’t exactly been in a *‘great place’* for hundreds of years… The archives have a lot to say about our world before they came.
 There are whole tomes full of illustrations and some even contain pressed and preserved flowers, plants.
 I can’t tell you much about what life was like back then because it would depend on who you were and where you lived."